 Ffyres Beach, Darkwood Beach, and Valley Church Bay are spectacularly beautiful and usually not crowded.
 There’s beach bars to grab drink and food, but otherwise there’s not much so bring your own towels and other effects.

-It gets a little more crowded as you get closer to St. Johns and the cruise part; at Jolly Beach and Dickenson Bay, you’ll find more vendors with chairs and umbrellas for rent, plus jetskis and other water activities.
+It gets a little more crowded as you get closer to St. Johns and the cruise part.

-For ultimate seclusion, Rendezvous Bay Beach is a gorgeous long sandy stretch that can only be reached on foot or 4×4.
+If you seek something more secluded, Rendezvous Bay Beach is a gorgeous long sandy stretch that can only be reached on foot or 4×4.
 If you don’t have a car, you can book a fun excursion to explore beaches via tuk-tuk.

 Explore Antigua’s past at English Harbour